 My top list:

 - Budget an extra 6–12 months beyond the longest timeframe you have budgeted.
-We raised 18 months of seed money.
-We needed 30, or at least, 24 months to get to a true business.
+I raised 18 months of seed money as a SaaS CEO.
+We needed 30, or at least 24 months, to get to a true business.
 It always takes longer.

 - Slow down the initial team formation phase if you don’t have it right.
 Fire fast doesn’t work so well with co-founders.
 No one has a perfect team to start, or ever.
 But if the initial team’s goals aren’t aligned … that never gets fixed.
 It’s OK to wait another 3 months to say GO if that means the team is stronger.

-- Pay Up.
-Even when cash it tight, paying an extra $20k a year or more for a resource that is 2x-5x better is the best investment you will ever make.
+- Pay Up — For The Best.
+Even when cash is tight, paying an extra $20k a year or more for a resource that is 2x-5x better is the best investment you will ever make.

 - Pay yourself as soon as you can.
-Working for free is OK in the early days, but later, it gives you an excuse to just “do your best”.
+Working for free is OK in the early days, but later, it gives you an excuse to just “do your best.”
 Your best isn’t good enough.
 Winning the market is good enough.
+More here.

 - Get better mentors — and pay them.
 You haven’t done it all before, at least not everything.
 And even if your mentors are centimillionaires — pay them (at least in equity).
-A so-so mentor or advisor is in the end a waste of time.
+A so-so mentor or advisor is, in the end, a waste of time.
 But 1 or 2 folks that can truly help you think through the tough decisions — they are worth their weight in gold.
 And if you don’t pay them, they really aren’t on the hook to help.
 They won’t really care.
 Not really.
+A related post here.